futurice/schedule/README.md

 Schedule can create pdf timetables of created schedules.
 Currently there is only one template, which is meant for introduction timetables for new employees.
 First create directory `pdf-generator/fonts`.
 Add two .otf font files there; bold.otf and font.otf (`Futurice Bold.otf` and `Futurice Monospaced.otf`).
 Then put the chosen background picture as pdf to `pdf-generator/intro_background.pdf`.
 Currently used fonts and background pdf can be found in https://github.com/futurice/haskell-mega-repo-secrets/tree/master/schedule

 Then log in to google app console (https://console.developers.google.com/) with the google account you want to create the events in and create a new project for schedule.
 Once the project is created, give it rights to use the calendar API and download the client secrets file.
 Save it in the project root as `client_secrets.json`.
+There is also copy of this file in the haskell-mega-repo-secrets repo

 In conclusion, make sure that the following files are in the folder before building the docker image: